anibilthare/PS-Helper/README.md

 # PS-Helper

-## Extension for helping students with filling PS preferences
+## Chrome-extension for helping students with filling PS preferences

 ### How to use it